 Students majoring in music must successfully complete a qualifying review by the music faculty at the end of the sophomore year.
-Major standing juries for the Bachelor of Arts in music occur in the tenth week of classes each semester.
+Major standing juries for the Bachelor of Arts in music occur after the tenth week of classes each semester.

-The jury for the B.A. in music will consist of a performance on the student's major instrument (except for composition).
+The jury for the B.A. in music will consist of a performance on the student's major instrument.
 Several pieces should be fully prepared from which the jury can select two pieces to hear.
-The composition jury should ideally be the performance of an original work.
-In lieu of that possibility, the presentation of a portfolio of theoretical papers and/or related class projects may be submitted to the jury.
 The result of a major standing jury may be 1) approval, 2) deferral, or 3) denial.

-MUSIC MAJOR-INSTRUMENTAL EDUCATION EMPHASIS
+MUSIC MAJOR-INSTRUMENTAL PERFORMANCE EMPHASIS

 MUSC 102 World Music and Culture 3

 MUSC 104-105 Music Theory I, II 6

 MUSC 106-107 Aural Skills I, II 2

 MUSC 108-109 Piano Class I, II 2

-MUSC 111-112 Music Technology I, II 4
+MUSC 111 Music Technology 2

 MUSC 204-205 Music Theory III, IV 6

 MUSC 206-207 Aural Skills III, IV 2

 MUSC 208-209 Piano Class III, IV 2

 MUSC 248-249 Conducting I, II 4

 MUSC 302-303 Music History and Literature I, II 6

 MUSC 306 Form and Analysis 3

+MUSC 351 Instrumental Pedagogy and Literature 3

 MUSC 402 Senior Seminar in Music Performance 2

-Each music major is required to participate for credit in at least one of the music program ensembles each semester for a total of eight semesters.
+Each music major is required to participate for credit in at least one of the music program ensembles each semester.
 A maximum of two ensembles may be taken for credit per semester.

-MUSC 018 Orchestra

-MUSC 020 Jazz Ensemble

-MUSC 021 Wind Symphony
+MUSC 018 Orchestra MUSC 021 Wind Symphony

-MUSC 023 Handbell Choir